U.S. News and World Report names UW Medical Center No. 1 Best Hospital in Washington for 7th year

 'Baby-Friendly' site encourages breastfeeding

-Baby-Friendly birth facility.
-It is the first medical center in Seattle to receive this recognition.
+UW Medical Center is the first medical center in Seattle to receive

 This designation, based on the "Ten Steps to Successful Breastfeeding," is significant to patient care because it helps mothers and babies become more successful at breastfeeding.
 When hospitals practice even six or seven of the steps, mothers are six times more likely to achieve their intention to exclusively breastfeed compared to mothers who gave birth in a hospital that didn't practice these steps.